sebasbello/HTTPClient/README.md

 # HTTPClient
-HTTP client coded in C#.
+Implementation of HTTP client using C#.